johncoffee/truffle-baby-steps/README.md

       a.
 Run `npm i -g truffle`

 It worked last time with truffle 4.1.14 and node 8.11.3 npm 5.6.0, typescript 3.0.3

+# Dogma

+No complicated tests; only small test cases that explore the functionality of Solidity, contract interfaces, and Truffle.